polkadot-developers/knowledgebase/current/learn-substrate/weight.md

 The post dispatch weight correction allows any dispatchable to return it's _actual weight_ after it was executed.
 This weight must be less or equal than the ahead of dispatch worst case weight.
-For a user to be allowed to include a extrinsic they still must be able to pay for the ahead of dispatch maximum weight even though the actual payment is based on the actual weight.
+For a user to be allowed to include an extrinsic they still must be able to pay for the ahead-of- dispatch maximum weight even though the actual payment is based on the actual weight.

 ## Block Weight and Length Limit